Wayside School Is Falling Down: Plot

 As report cards are soon to be handed out, Benjamin once more attempts telling the class his real name, but then Mac tells a story about a hippie who lost his ear in a hair-cutting accident.
 Although Benjamin succeeds, his fear of being shunned is laid to rest when the others relate their own unusual experiences from earlier chapters.
-Mrs. Jewls even gives him the unclaimed lunch that's been sitting on her desk for most of the year.
+Mrs. Jewls even gives him the unclaimed lunch that has been sitting on her desk for most of the year.
 Later, Allison encounters Mark Miller from Miss Zarves’ class.
 He holds a bag containing an ear like the one from Mac's story, which he states Miss Zarves told him to take to the hospital.
 Suddenly, she has a revelation, and everything briefly makes sense, but she soon forgets.